Introduction and Commercial Application of Optical Film (2)

 - Dielectric reflective film：The technical requirements of the plated dielectric reflective film are relatively high, but the advantage lies in the controllability of the high reflection wave domain and the selection of special wavebands, and because the film layer has a low absorption value, it can be used in the mirror of the laser system.

-Filters are used in many industries, such as industry, glasses, agriculture, biomedicine, and consumer electronics, such as camera lenses, projectors, electronic panels, etc.
+Filters are used in many industries, such as eye glasses, agriculture, biomedicine, and also consumer electronics, such as camera lenses, projectors, electronic panels, etc.

 Image Source: AAXA Technologies